About

 A professional headshot of a woman dressed in a gray jacket and maroon shirt.
 She is smiling and wearing blue glasses.

 I am an innovative educator, dedicated to improving access to and inclusion in academic spaces.
-Librarianship is an ideal career for me because I enjoy working with researchers and learners from all areas of the university and thrive in an interdisciplinary, dynamic environment.
+Librarianship is an ideal career for me because I enjoy working with researchers and learners from all areas of the university and I thrive in an interdisciplinary, dynamic environment.
 I enjoy working collaboratively to create, run, and promote digital humanities programs.
 I also love independent research and writing, especially the historical research that’s done in special collections and archives, so I relate to and can create resources for more traditional researchers.
 Being able to switch between these extroverted and introverted registers and to see the potential in both is where my strengths lie in leadership in academic libraries.